 Bearing a shoreline dotted with numerous towns and villages, Lake Mendota prides itself on being the largest of Madison's four lakes.
 Also the northernmost of all, the lake sprawls across a total length of 9,470 acres (3,940 hectares).
 Connected to other lakes by Yahara River, this lake is lovingly mottled with beaches, pleasant greenery as well as a number of scenic buildings.
 Several notable attractions like the James Madison Park and the Wisconsin State Capitol building, lie on the banks of the lake, making it a central feature of the city's landscape.
 It is also a popular spot for outdoor activities, particularly in the warmer months when locals take to the lake for boating, fishing, and water sports excursions.
 A natural jewel considerably defining the city's pleasant topography, the lake also proffers some breathtaking panoramas of its scenic surrounds.
 Its calming, yet rippling waters a splendid sight to behold, Lake Mendota metamorphoses into a heartwarming canvas of autumnal colors come fall.

 For a relatively small animal park, there are endless ways to entertain yourself at Henry Vilas Zoo.
 The zoo is spread over 28 acres (11 hectares) and houses such attractions as a petting zoo, indoor carousel, and train ride through the park.
 Wildlife exhibits range from a Primate House to a rhino enclosure.
 There is also a children's zoo onsite, as well as opportunities for programs and events year round.
-One of the most popular among them is the Zoo Run Run, which both begins and ends at the zoo.
+One of the most popular among them is the Zoo Run Run.
 Join the roughly 500,000 annual visitors to Henry Vilas Zoo on your next trip to Madison!

 Formerly the Regent Street Retreat, The Red Zone Madison is a sports lover's haven with more than 35 flat screens playing all the games that you can imagine.
 If you don't have it at home, come here because they all sorts of sports package available in the country.
 For those who are music oriented, head to their entertainment zone where live music from talented musicians will set your feet tapping.
 Both the venues are interconnected and serve tasty bar bites and drinks.